BrrunaRibeiro/WorldQuizz/README.md

 -__LeaderBoard__

-    -This feature will allow the User to see how friends and family scored and display a leaderboard depending on your scores.
+- This feature will allow the User to see how friends and family scored and display a leaderboard depending on your scores.

 ##Testing